osaukh/pollenpub/hwdesign/pollen_collector/readme.md

-This folder contains the 3D printed cyclone for a pollen collector.
+This folder contains the 3D printed cyclone for the pollen collector.
+User can print it out and assemble a fan on the top to ventilate the air.